Bilingual Tic-Tac-Toe: 4 Ways to Learn with This Game {Free Printable}

 In Mandarin Chinese, tic-tac-toe is called 井字棋 (jǐng zì qí) or 圈圈叉叉 (quān quān chā chā) depending on regional preferences.

-4 Ways to Learn Chinese and Korean with Tic-Tac-Toe
+Fun Ways to Learn Chinese and Korean with Tic-Tac-Toe

 We have played Chinese and Korean tic-tac-toe in many different ways.

-Most of the time, we are playing # 2 and # 4, but see which method appeals to your family!
+Most of the time, we are playing #2 and #4, but see which method appeals to your family!

-1. Post-It Note Chinese Tic-Tac-Toe
+1. Post-It Note Chinese and Korean Tic-Tac-Toe Game

-This first Tic-Tac-Toe version is a fun way to focus on learning two characters at a time.
-My daughter had fun choosing Post-It Note colors for Chinese tic-tac-toe!
-Similar characters such as 具 (jù), 真 (zhēn), 且 (qiě), and 直 (zhí) were reviewed.
-My daughter and her Korean nanny also reviewed Hangul vowels with tic-tac-toe!
-We used ribbon to create the 3 x 3 grid, and the ribbon and Post-It notes were in a Montessori-inspired tray, ready to be chosen for playful learning!
+This first Tic-Tac-Toe game is a fun way to focus on learning two characters at a time.
+My daughter had fun choosing Post-it Note colors for Chinese tic-tac-toe!
+Similar characters such as 具 (jù), 真 (zhēn), 且 (qiě), and 直 (zhí) were reviewed so she could learn to identify the difference.

-Here are some pictures of the Post-It Note Chinese tic-tac-toe game in action!
+Here are some pictures of the Post-it Note Chinese tic-tac-toe game in action:

 We used a black ribbon to form a line through the winning row, but this step is not necessary if you want to save material.